Julian Ritter: 1945 to 1966

 Shortly after this, Otto Eitel, owner of the Bismarck Hotel which was at the center of Chicago's Loop entertainment district, invited Ritter to do a one-man show at the Swiss Chalet Galleries and to paint a mural for the Bismarck Inn.
 This show was successful and led to numerous commissions including the "Mr Whimsey" clowns for the U.O.
 Colson Company.
 Ritter's wife and children stayed in Chicago with him for several months while he completed his commissions.

 Ritter was enjoying success with his clown and nude paintings but, at the same time, he felt trapped by this success.
 He was not painting the great works he imagined.
 For inspiration, in 1956 he moved his family to Mexico, primarily living in San Blas, Nayarit, a small town on the Pacific Coast of Mexico located between Mazatlan and Puerto Vallarta.
 Ritter wrote in a note published in the Los Angeles Times "the place is a paradise for landscape painters and living is cheap."
 Ritter said later, "My time in San Blas was important to me.
 I developed a new conception of color and a self-assurance which made me a better painter."

 After nearly a year in San Blas, Ritter returned to California in 1957 and purchased the house at 2321 Edgewater Way in the Santa Barbara Mesa neighborhood.
-Ritter again turned the yard into a remarkable garden.
+Ritter again turned the yard into a garden.

 Hilde worked at the noted Brooks Institute of Photography while Ritter continued to paint steadily as his paintings commanded higher values.
 Most importantly, Ritter was, at last, free to paint the works he wanted to.
 Ritter's work was represented in continuing exhibitions at the Poulsen Galleries in Pasadena and at frequent showings at the James Vigeveno Gallery in Westwood.
 He was also represented in San Francisco by the Maxwell Galleries and the Kotzbeck Gallery, and by galleries in Palm Springs and Scottsdale.
 Ritter was at the height of his commercial success but he disliked that the galleries were making money that he felt should be going to him.
 He had always had a somewhat stormy relationship with his dealers and preferred to deal directly with collectors.
 About this time, Ritter successfully set out to build a group of patrons who could provide financial security and independence, however, many of these collectors were demanding the familiar nudes and clowns that Ritter had tired of.

 In 1958, the Circus company in Los Angeles published and distributed five reproductions of mounted 8x10 inch paintings.
 The paintings included the clowns Dilly, Flim, Flam, Helter and Skelter.

 In 1963, Ritter had a show at the Poulsen Galleries in Pasadena, California.
 It was generally well-received with Scott McClean, the gallery director, stating "This is probably the first exhibit to show the whole range and variety of the work of a man who has been known for two specialties – nudes and clowns.
 I think this broader view of Julian Ritter's work is long overdue."